 As you plan the trip, keep in mind that everyone has her passions, and Paris has something for just about every one of them.
 There are places for movie buffs, fashion fiends, sewer rats and even closet counterfeiters!
 Cooking classes, urban skateboarding, concerts and fashion shows are just a few of the activities that you can enjoy together.

-Once you are here, it is very helpful to begin the trip with a tour of the city.
+Once you are here, it is very helpful to begin the trip with a trip of the city.
 Bateaux-Mouches is the classic option and is a great way to enjoy the monuments in one easy sitting.
-There are several companies along the Seine offering very similar tours at comparable prices, Bateaux Vedettes du Pont-Neuf and Bateaux Parisiens among them.
-For teens, however, I find that the Fat Tire Bike Tours are the way to go.
-These tours take you along safe routes and allow you to see the city’s highlights in the company of a young, dynamic guide who brings the history and magic of Paris to life.
-Fat Tire offers tours in the evenings, when the City of Light shines her brightest, as well as in the daytime for when you prefer an earlier start.
+There are several companies along the Seine offering very similar trips at comparable prices, Bateaux Vedettes du Pont-Neuf and Bateaux Parisiens among them.
+For teens, however, I find that the Fat Tire Bike Trips are the way to go.
+These trips take you along safe routes and allow you to see the city’s highlights in the company of a young, dynamic guide who brings the history and magic of Paris to life.
+Fat Tire offers trips in the evenings, when the City of Light shines her brightest, as well as in the daytime for when you prefer an earlier start.

 And finally, I recommend plenty of café time for all visitors to Paris, regardless of age or shape.
 Sitting on a terrasse watching the world go by is the ultimate Paris moment.
 There is something about the 1930s feel of Le Select, in Montparnasse, that keeps me returning, but my teen loves the people watching at the historic Le Flore, of Sartre and Hemingway fame.
 The truly chic would head to l’Avenue to watch supermodels and starlets as they visit the fashion houses, but if you’re after the perfect view, opt for Café de l’Homme.